DSOlab/AcademicSoftware/README.md

 ## Installation of `dsoclasses` module

-This guide walks you through installing the [AcademicSoftware](https://github.com/DSOlab/AcademicSoftware) Python module from source using [Hatch](https://hatch.pypa.io/).
+This guide walks you through installing the `dsoclasses` Python module from source.

 0. Prerequisites